telerik/kendo-ui-core/docs-aspnet-mvc/helpers/notification/overview.md

 For more information on other Notification features and behavior, such as HTML output, RTL support, or Events, refer to the [introductory article on the Kendo UI Notification](http://docs.telerik.com/kendo-ui/controls/layout/notification/overview).
 The widget events and methods are described in the [Notification API section](/kendo-ui/api/javascript/ui/notification).

 ## See Also

-Other articles on Telerik UI for ASP.NET MVC and on the Notification:

 * [ASP.NET MVC API Reference: NotificationBuilder](/api/Kendo.Mvc.UI.Fluent/NotificationBuilder)
 * [Overview of Telerik UI for ASP.NET MVC]({% slug overview_aspnetmvc %})